 Can anyone use a scissor lift?

 Scissor lifts are a little underrated.
 Yeah ok, they don’t have the grit clout of the forklift, or telehandler but they are arguably one of the most useful machines you can have on your worksite.
 It cannot be said enough how convenient it is to achieve high reaching jobs, close up.
 Scissor lifts allow you to reach heights of up to 19m in a very safe and effective way.
-Although it might not seem as technically advanced as other machines, it still requires training and certification if you want to work safely, and be highly employable as an operator.
+Although it might not seem as technically advanced as other machines, a licence and training is still required to operate a scissor lift if you want to work safely, and be highly employable as an operator.

 With that, it’s important to note that any heavy machinery should not be driven by anyone who is not qualified, experienced, or (in the case of training) responsibly monitored by a professional.
 So, the answer is: yes anyone can use a scissor lift… if you successfully meet the standards the industry requires.

 The licence usually assigned to scissor lift operators under 11m is an EWP (Elevated Work Platform) Yellow Card.
-It’s not a legal requirement to have a Yellow Card, however the training provided to achieve the card is the same as is legally required to operate a scissor lift under the PCBU WHS Act 2012., and it is a nationally recognised and respected certification.
+You don't legally require a licence to operate a scissor lift under 11m, but the training provided to achieve the EWP yellow card is the same as is legally required to operate a scissor lift under the PCBU WHS Act 2012, and it is a nationally recognised and respected certification.

 What is the Yellow Card?